Need to Backup USB Drive When Plugged In

 On the contrary, some users need to auto backup folder TO USB drive when the device connected.
 Surely, there are other reasons that require USB automatically copying.
 Anyhow, what counts next is to find a professional tool to accomplish.

 Copy USB Data Secretly via Easy-to-use Tool

-AOMEI Backupper Professional, powerful yet easy-to-use backup software, offers a simple way on USB backup when plugged in.
+AOMEI Backupper Professional, powerful yet easy-to-use backup software, offers a simple way to automatically copy files from usb drive when connected.
 Create a backup task to configure the files needing to be backed up, select “USB plug in” trigger option from Schedule, and done.
 Every time you connect the USB drive, the task would run automatically and secretly.

 Apart from backup task, the software also allows you to auto sync USB drive when connected with File Sync.
 The most important difference between backup and sync is that files can be used directly after sync.
 To copy files that been used frequently, auto sync is recommended.
 However, to create extra copy for security, auto backup is the best choice.